liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 Advanced Tenant Rename can currently only support tenants meeting the following conditions:
 -  You must have SharePoint Advanced Management licenses purchased for all users in your organization.
 - Your organization has <100,000 total sites.
-- Your organization doesn’t have Microsoft365 Multi Geo enabled.
+- Your organization doesn’t have Microsoft 365 Multi Geo enabled.
 - Your organization doesn’t use government clouds, including GCC, GCC High and DoD.
 - Your organization doesn’t use vanity domains (from the earlier MTE offering).